bguesman/docsify-test/docs/editor/blocks/planet_block.md

 > Implemented as class `Expanse.Planet` in `blocks/Planet.cs`

-This block exposes the settings for the ground planet that Expanse's atmosphere and clouds are anchored around.
+This component exposes the settings for the ground planet that Expanse's atmosphere and clouds are anchored around.

 <!---------------------------------------------------------------------------------------->
 <!--------------------------------------- MODELING --------------------------------------->